 Rock fishing is a great way to catch a fish and enjoy the outdoors.
 But it can also be dangerous.
 Since July 2000, 20 people have died in Victoria while rock fishing.
-We want to reduce unnecessary drownings, which is why from 1 March 2022, rock fishers MUST wear a lifejacket at these 10 high risk locations:
+We want to reduce unnecessary drownings, which is why rock fishers MUST wear a lifejacket at these 10 high risk locations:

-- Cape Bridgewater rock platform near blowholes carpark

-- Artillery Rocks, west of Lorne

-- Rock platform opposite Sheoak Falls, south of Lorne
+- Rock platform near blowholes carpark at Cape Bridgewater - Artillery Rocks, west of Lorne - Jump Rock, near Lorne - The rock platform opposite Sheoak Falls, south of Lorne - All rock platforms between Point Nepean and West Head, near Cape Schanck

-- Sorrento Back Beach rocks

-- Rye back beach number 16